Chess annotation symbols: ? (Mistake)

-A single question mark "?" indicates that the annotator thinks that the move is a poor one and that it should not have been played.
+A single question mark "?" indicates that the annotator thinks that the move is a mistake and should not have been played.
 Mistakes often lead to loss of tempo, material, or otherwise a worsening of the player's position.
 The nature of a mistake may be more strategic than tactical; in some cases, the move receiving a question mark may be one for which it is difficult to find a refutation.
 A move that overlooks a forthcoming brilliant combination from the opponent would rarely receive more than one question mark, for example.
+The symbol can also be used for a move that overlooks a far stronger move.

 ?!
-(Dubious move)
+(Dubious move / Inaccuracy)

-This symbol is similar to the "!?" (below) but usually indicates that the annotator believes the move to be dubious or questionable but to possibly have merits.
-The "?!" may also indicate that the annotator believes the move is weak/deserving of criticism but not bad enough to warrant a "?".
+A question mark followed by an exclamation mark "?!" usually indicates that the annotator believes the move to be dubious or questionable but to possibly have merits or be difficult to refute.
+The "?!" may also indicate that the annotator believes the move is weak, of doubtful value, or deserves criticism but not bad enough to warrant a "?".
+On certain Internet chess servers, such as Chess.com and Lichess, this kind of move is marked as an "inaccuracy", denoting a weak move, appearing more regularly than with most annotators.
 A sacrifice leading to a dangerous attack that the opponent should be able to defend against if they play well may receive a "?!".
 Alternatively, this may denote a move that is objectively bad but sets up an attractive trap.

 !?
 (Interesting move)

-The "!?" is one of the more controversial symbols.
-Different books have slightly varying definitions.
-Among the definitions are "interesting, but perhaps not the best move", "move deserving attention", "enterprising move" and "risky move".
+Similar to "?!" (see above), an exclamation mark followed by a question mark "!?" is one of the most controversial symbols.
+Different sources have slightly varying definitions, such as "interesting, but perhaps not the best move", "move deserving attention", "speculative move", "enterprising move" or "risky move".
 Usually it indicates that the move leads to exciting or wild play but that the objective evaluation of the move is unclear.
 It is also often used when a player sets a cunning trap in a lost position.
-Typical moves receiving a "!?" are those involving speculative sacrifices or dangerous attacks that might turn out to be strategically deficient.
+Typical moves receiving a "!?" are those involving speculative sacrifices or dangerous attacks that might turn out to be unsound.

 Andrew Soltis jokingly called "!?" the symbol of the lazy annotator who finds a move interesting but cannot be bothered to work out whether it is good or bad.

 !
 (Good move)

-An exclamation point ("!") indicates a good move—especially one that is surprising or requires particular skill.
+An exclamation point "!" indicates a good move, especially one that is surprising or requires particular skill.

 The symbol may also be interpreted as "best move".
-Annotators are usually somewhat conservative with the use of this symbol.
+Annotators are usually somewhat conservative with the use of this symbol; it is not usually awarded to obvious moves that capture material or deliver checkmate.